JamesMitofsky/Journal-Buddy/README.md

 ## 📚 Why I Built This App

 As someone who loves the kinesthetics of writing by hand, I've spilled a lot of ink writing in my journal.
-On the other hand, as someone who loves data, I know the end destination for my rambly journal entries must be a database.
-The first step down that road is transcription.
+On the other hand, as someone who loves data, I know the my rambly thoughts need to become searchable.
+The first step down this road is transcription.

-I knew I wanted to depend on markdown (and I've been using [Obsidian](https://obsidian.md/)), but reliably typing out the metadata of each entry is a tedious ritual.
-That frustration compromises data fidelity and discourages me from regularly transcribing entries.
+I've been using [Obsidian](https://obsidian.md/) for a while, but reliably typing out the metadata of each entry is a tedious ritual, and that frustration compromises data fidelity and discourages regularly contributing to the transcription.

 That's where the Journal Metadata Formatter comes in!
-By automating the formatting process, this app reduces the fuss and ensures I can focus on what truly matters: capturing my thoughts and reflections.
+By automating the formatting process, it reduces the fuss to focus on what truly matters: capturing thoughts and reflections.

 ## 🛠️ How It Works